alecdaly/Daly_auroral_patch/README.md

 ## Analysis
 An interactive notebook is provided to reproduce the figures from the paper.
 First install [Jupyter notebook](https://jupyter.org/) and then launch the notebooks in the directory (Figure 1.ipynb, low_altitude_code.ipynb, Equatorial_code.ipynb) after downloading the suitable data

+These codes require the following Python libraries to be installed:
+- numpy
+- pandas
+- matplotlib
+- scipy
+- pyspedas

+Users can install using pip:
+pip install [insert library]